RafaelAronis/DRONE/raspberry_pc_conect/zenoh_test/README.md

 # Capture Imgs With zenoh

-### Terminal 1: Capturing and Sending Photos from Raspberry Pi to PC
+### Terminal 1: Capturing and Sending Imgs from Raspberry Pi to PC
 ```bash
 ssh drone@"IPRaspberry"
 dronedrone